magnusmuru/snackerbox/SnackerBox/README.md

 Username and password are both same for authentication API.

 Made with .NET 6.
 Run in favorite NET supported IDE or by using `dotnet run` command from the root of the project.

+Swagger with API doc should be running on https://localhost:7010